gxc-international-innovation-challenge/AlpineAthletes-Team-21-/README.md

 ### The Challenge:

-Tha challenge-giver in this case is Mr. Klaus Rambach and the german-ski-federation.
+## The Challenge-givers

 ![dsv](https://user-images.githubusercontent.com/44057363/102025470-62fcf380-3d98-11eb-9709-dce8d885ce04.png)

+The challenge-giver in this case is Mr. Klaus Rambach and the german-ski-federation.
+Our endeavours throughout the duration of this course where dedicated to create a soultion specifically for their needs and challenge-statement.

+## The Challenge-statement

 ### The Team: